CommWebTeam/en_to_fr_mapper/README.md

 - for example, "foo x bar" will match to `<p>foo <math><mi>x</mi></math> bar</p>`.
 7. All differences between non-alphanumeric characters ignored (but the positions of the non-alphanumeric characters have to be the same).
 - for example, "foo-bar" will match to `<p>foo bar</p>`.
-8. If the line or tag contains the substring "aragraph" (for "paragraph" / "Paragraph"), ignores differences in numbers, so that differing paragraph numbers won't prevent a match.
+8. If the line or tag contains the substring "aragraph" (for "paragraph", "Paragraph", "paragraphe", and so on), ignores differences in numbers, so that differing paragraph numbers won't prevent a match.
 - for example, "paragraph 234" will match to `<p>paragraph 8</p>`.

 Note that rules 3 to 8 are checked one-by-one and mostly independently of each other, meaning a match cannot follow multiple rules (e.g. if a row of content can only be matched if both list numberings are removed and math tags are ignored, then it will not be matched).
 An exception is that a few of the later checks also ignore spacing differences.
 The document is searched fully for each of the above rules before moving onto the next rule.